SVIPdb/svip/README.md

 1. (Optional) Start a screen/tmux session, since this will likely take a while.
 2. Run `docker-compose run --rm harvester /bin/bash`
-3. Within the container, edit `entrypoint.sh` and then execute it to start the harvesting process.
+3. Within the container, edit `entrypoint.sh all` and then execute it to start the harvesting process.

 # Notes and other components: